 The replacement cost estimate is an incredibly detailed report that factors in more than just building materials.
 From the perspective of the insurance company, they want to ensure the coverage matches the cost to rebuild the home, also known as the home's replacement cost value.
 If their estimate is inaccurate, they are often still on the hook to cover the cost to rebuild your home, so they want it to be right!

-There are many variables that factor into the replacement cost estimator.
-This includes building permits, labor costs, debris removal, county fees, and building materials.
+Many variables factor into the replacement cost estimator, including building permits, labor costs, debris removal, county fees, and building materials.
 The features of the home that go into this estimator include:

 - Square Feet

 - Number of Stories

 - Interior Finishings

 - Crown Molding